 - Dr. Dongwook Kim (MCC) responded that the assessment will depend mostly on the details of the workflow (or working ways) selected since they can lead to different load assumptions.
 Nevertheless, MCC will provide a contribution in the next conference call.

-- Mr. Michael Salmon (Verizon) commented that testing in real meetings shouldn't involve every alterantives, but should be reserved for only a few selected alternatives.
+- Mr. Michael Salmon (Verizon) commented that testing in real meetings shouldn't involve every alternatives, but should be reserved for only a few selected alternatives.

 - Mr. Georg Mayer (Huawei) commented that Huawei assumption is that no decision/recommendation from the study means sticking with the current ways of working.

-- Mr. Guillaume Sebire (MediaTek) commented that considerations on how draft documents will bbe handled in the new CR workflow also necessary.
+- Mr. Guillaume Sebire (MediaTek) commented that considerations on how draft documents will be handled in the new CR workflow are also necessary.

 - Mr. Jerediah Fevold (Nokia) commented that the playground on Working Ways #2 (Git CR Process) will be completed by February 2026